-- 1.1 The council's Medium Term Financial Strategy 2018 2023 was approved by Cabinet on 6 February 2018 and presents a high level, 5 year assessment of the financial resources required to deliver the Council's strategic priorities and essential services over this period in respect of both the revenue and capital plans of the General Fund and Housing Revenue Account. - 1.2 The strategy also promotes self-sufficiency to safeguard the Council's financial position against future central government funding changes.
-A new Self-Sufficiency reserve was created as part of the setting of the 2018/19 budget. - 1.3 A review of the strategy's financial projections for the Council was undertaken in July 2018.
-The assumptions of both plans were reviewed in light of the financial outturn of the council for 2017/18, the Government's Spring Statement and other known information concerning the predictions around future income and expenditure, such as developments arising from the Fair Funding Review, the government's departmental Spending Review and progress on the development of the national 75% Business Rate Retention System. - 1.4 This report details the revised financial projections for the Council based on the forecast outturn for the 2018/19 financial year, the draft budgeted position for 2019/20, the Budget statement (announced by the Chancellor of the Exchequer on 29 October) and other known factors around the Fair Funding Review and Business Rates System as outlined in 1.3 above, pending the Government's Draft and Final Local Government Funding Settlement Announcement due in December 2018 and early 2019 respectively.
+- 1.1 In December 2018, members were presented with a report that outlined the current financial issues facing the council to be addressed through the development of a revised Medium Term Financial Strategy (MTFS).
+This paper was then subsequently presented to the Policy and Development Group on 9 January.
+An extract from the draft minutes of the PDG can be found in Appendix H. - 1.2 The Medium Term Financial Strategy 2019-2023, included in Appendix A, presents a high level, 5 year assessment of the financial resources required to deliver the Council's strategic priorities and essential services over this period in respect of both the revenue and capital plans of the General Fund and Housing Revenue Account. - 1.3 The strategy also promotes self-sufficiency to safeguard the Council's financial position against future central government funding changes.
+A new Self-Sufficiency reserve was created as part of the setting of the 2018/19 budget. - 1.4 A review of the strategy's financial projections for the Council was undertaken in July 2018.
+The assumptions of both plans were reviewed in light of the financial outturn of the council for 2017/18, the Government's Spring Statement and other known information concerning the predictions around future income and expenditure, such as developments

+- arising from the Fair Funding Review, the government's departmental Spending Review and progress on the development of the national 75% Business Rate Retention System. - 1.5 This report details the revised financial projections for the Council based on the forecast outturn for the 2018/19 financial year, the budgeted position for 2019/20, the Budget statement (announced by the Chancellor of the Exchequer on 29 October), the provisional finance settlement as announced on the 13 December 2018 and other known factors around the Fair Funding Review and Business Rates System as outlined in 1.4 above.